Back to AIHPA Home Page

 COMPETITION/EVENT SANCTIONING

-All competitions, matches or events sanctioned by AIHPA must be run in accordance with the NRA HPR rules and amendments as expressed by AIHPA.
+All competitions, matches sanctioned by the AIHPA must be run in accordance with the NRA HPR rules and amendments as expressed by the AIHPA.

-Any match/meet (A-G), run in accordance by AIHPA, may be sanctioned in addition to the automatically sanctioned events after a request is received by AIHPA from a host club.
+Any match (A-G) run in accordance with the AIHPA, may be sanctioned after a request is received and approved by the AIHPA from a host club.

-Matches Sanctioned by AIHPA must (Further to NRA or CMP rulebooks):
+Matches Sanctioned by the AIHPA must (Further to NRA or CMP rulebooks):

 - have at least 5 competitors complete the event, of which, at least, 2 competitors must be members of

-AIHPA, unless under special circumstances and after AIHPA approval.
+the AIHPA, unless under special circumstances and after AIHPA written approval.

 days between matches permitted (eg. you cannot complete half an event on a given weekend, then complete

-the event on the following weekend) unless, under special circumstances and after AIHPA approval.
+the event on the following weekend) unless, under special circumstances (such as weather interruptions, safety issues, etc)

 COMPETITION/EVENT PARTICIPATION STATUS